(Interactive Installation, Milton Keynes Museum, 2019) mannequins, projected film, mirror, England flag

-When given the ‘Borderlands’ brief for the show, I got to thinking about psychological borders, the divisions and wounds in our society post-Brexit-vote, and how identity is something that can build walls between us.
-I am interested in the divisions and wounds caused by the Brexit vote.
+When given the ‘Borderlands’ brief for the show, I got to thinking about psychological borders, the divisions and wounds in our society post-Brexit-vote, and how identity is something that can facilitate misunderstanding and build walls between us.

 My starting place was the music.
 I find the emotion attached to things like national identity really interesting.
 I was always fascinated with the Last Night of the Proms phenomenon — all those flags and stirring music — it’s the UK version of Americans putting their hands on their hearts for the national anthem.
 There is something in many of us that is stirred emotionally by such music, and evokes in us a sense of pride in our country and nationality.

-On the other hand I’m someone who’s always stood outside of that – I’ve never quite understood pride in one’s country as a virtue or even something that makes sense – the arbitrary section of the earth we happened to be born onto, and the cultural heritage it has that preceded our birth.
+On the other hand I was someone who had never quite understood pride in one’s country as a virtue or even something that makes sense — the arbitrary section of the earth we happened to be born onto, and the cultural heritage that preceded our birth.

-However, I have also more lately come to appreciate that one’s feeling about something such as this is based on all sorts of things like personality, value-system, cognitive style, and class.
-David Goodhart’s work on ‘Somewheres vs Anywheres’ is really interesting on this.
-Pointing out that to feel one’s national identity and culture are faintly arbitrary – one-worldism in general – is a very middle-class thing.
-Working class people are more likely to feel rooted and connected to those around them, as opposed to strangers – and that doesn’t make a person less enlightened.
-I think this is at the crux of the ‘liberal elite’ accusation often levelled at the middle-class.
+However, I have also more lately come to appreciate my previous perspective as one grounded in a very middle-class point of view.
+The wisdom is to understand that one’s feeling about such things are underpinned by all sorts of things like personality, value-system, cognitive style, and class.
+David Goodhart’s work on ‘Somewheres vs Anywheres’ is really interesting on this point.
+Pointing out that to feel one’s national identity and culture are faintly arbitrary – one-worldism in general — is a very middle-class thing.
+Working class people are more likely to feel rooted and connected to those around them, as opposed to strangers – and treating somebody who feels that way as less enlightened is, ironically, unenlightened.